JackStrap/SPFx/fluentTagPicker/README.md

 - set default value on load with *componentRef*.
 - using onBlur to clear state if nothing is selected

-> Notice that better pictures and documentation will increase the sample usage and the value you are providing for others.
-Thanks for your submissions advance.

-> Share your web part with others through Microsoft 365 Patterns and Practices program to get visibility and exposure.
-More details on the community, open-source projects and other activities from http://aka.ms/m365pnp.

 ## Used SharePoint Framework Version

 ![version](https://img.shields.io/badge/version-1.11-green.svg)